ZainabBaq/Coded-useEffect/README.md

 2. componentDidUpdate with a condition : a certain state in second argument
 3. componentDidMount : empty array in seconed argument

-we can also clean up our component when we need to prevent memroy leaks or reset value by using the return function in useEffect useEffect(() => {
+we can also clean up our component when we need to prevent memory leaks or reset value by using the return function in useEffect useEffect(() => {
         effect
         return () => {